Bicycle (and Trottinette) theft and BICYCODE

-If you want to buy a used bike from an individual, do your best to ascertain if it might be stolen property.
+Also if you want to buy a used bike from an individual, do your best to ascertain if it might be stolen property.
 Look for a Bicycode on the frame.
 Ask for a Bicycode registration and sales receipt in the person’s name.
 Ask a few questions about how long they’ve had the bike, why they are selling it (especially right now!) and of course inspect it for damage and security.
 If the price is really low that might be another indication of stolen property being unloaded.
 As of 2021 shops selling new or used bikes MUST mark them before selling.

 Here’s a couple other articles about biking in Paris.